Net 25

-Net 25 (capitalized and stylized as NET25) is a Philippine television network owned and operated by the Eagle Broadcasting Corporation.
+Net 25, stylized as NET25, is a Philippine free-to-air television network owned and operated by the Eagle Broadcasting Corporation.
 The network is named for its flagship station in Metro Manila, DZEC-TV, which is carried on UHF Channel 25 on analog terrestrial TV and UHF Channel 28 on digital terrestrial TV and has carried by major cable and satellite operators in the country.
 The station's broadcast facilities are located at the EBC Building, #25 Central Ave., New Era, Quezon City.

 Net 25 has been reaching television audiences on the United States, Canada, numerous Asian and European countries, Australia and New Zealand, as well as the Middle East and North Africa.

 History

-Net 25 started its operations on July 27, 1999 and was officially launched on April 23, 2000 through a multimedia exhibit dubbed Destination: NET 25.
+NET25 started its operations on July 27, 1999, and was officially launched on April 23, 2000, through a multimedia exhibit dubbed Destination: NET 25.

-In late April 2001, Net 25 (along with sister station DZEC-AM) was the only station airing live coverage of the Pro-Estrada Rally (also known as EDSA III) - the rally ended in a failed siege of the Malacañang Presidential Palace on May 1, 2001.
+In late April 2001, NET25 (along with sister station DZEC-AM) was the only station airing live coverage of the Pro-Estrada Rally (also known as EDSA III) - the rally ended in a failed siege of the Malacañang Presidential Palace on May 1, 2001.
 When Net 25 became known for blow-by-blow accounts of Philippine Events including Philippine National Elections, Philippine presidential inauguration, the Philippine President's State of the Nation Address and the Iglesia ni Cristo's anniversary event (every July 27 of the year).
 The programming originally consisted of teleradyo programs such as Liwanagin Natin, Con Todos Recados and Openline, canned programs related to technology, arts, lifestyle, and culture, as well as religious programs from the Iglesia ni Cristo including Ang Tamang Daan.

 Net 25 eventually began introducing more original programs such as Spoon, MOMents, and Tribe.

-From September 1 until 7, 2009, Net 25 along with CEBSI-owned GEM TV (now INC TV), were the only stations airing the live coverage of the wake and funeral of Iglesia ni Cristo's executive minister Eraño Manalo.
-Prior to this, during the network's news update, then-Net 25 newscaster Eunice Mariño and then-INC spokesperson Bienvenido Santiago announced that Manalo died at the age of 84 due to Cardiac arrest.
+On September 2009, NET25 along with CEBSI-owned GEM TV (now INC TV), were the only stations airing the live coverage of the wake and funeral of Iglesia ni Cristo's executive minister Eraño Manalo.
+Prior to this, during the network's news update, then-NET25 newscaster Eunice Mariño and then-INC spokesperson Bienvenido Santiago announced that Manalo died at the age of 84 due to Cardiac arrest.

-In November 2011, Net 25 introduced a new station ID introducing the tagline Dito na 'ko (I'm Here), which replaced the old tagline Feed Your Mind, signaling Net 25's thrust to appeal to a more mainstream audience.
+In November 2011, NET25 introduced a new station ID introducing the tagline Dito na 'ko (I'm Here), which replaced the old tagline Feed Your Mind, signaling NET25's thrust to appeal to a more mainstream audience.

-On January 4, 2014, Net 25 introduced a new station ID with a simple blue text superimposed on a Philippine eagle-inspired logo.
+On January 4, 2014, NET25 introduced a new station ID with a simple blue text superimposed on a Philippine eagle-inspired logo.

-During the week of July 21–27, 2014, Net 25 was the official broadcaster of the Iglesia ni Cristo centennial celebrations.
+During the week of July 21–27, 2014, NET25 was the official broadcaster of the Iglesia ni Cristo centennial celebrations.